thyrlian/AndroidSDK/README.md

 # build the image
 # set the working directory to the project's root directory first
 docker build -t android-sdk android-sdk
+# you can also pass specific tool version based on your needs (it's optional, as there is default version set)
+docker build --build-arg GRADLE_VERSION=5.1-milestone-1 --build-arg KOTLIN_VERSION=1.3.11 --build-arg ANDROID_SDK_VERSION=4333796 -t android-sdk android-sdk
 # or pull the image
 docker pull thyrlian/android-sdk